 International, national and local boats, exhibits and guests.
 And it's free!

-Did you know that the early history of exploration in Antarctica was dependent on wooden boats?
-Long before the era of ice-strengthened hulls and powerful diesel turbines, heroic Antarctic explorers pitted wooden hulls and sails against the ferocious winds and crushing ice of the polar seas.
-Most Australians are familiar with the striking images of […]
+Image: Self-Portrait with Aurora Australis by Doug Thost Did you know that the early history of exploration in Antarctica was dependent on wooden boats?
+Long before the era of ice-strengthened hulls and powerful diesel turbines, heroic Antarctic explorers pitted wooden hulls and sails against the ferocious winds and crushing ice of the polar seas. […]

 A Herreshoff-designed 53-foot ketch built by Canadian tuna fisherman Douglas Baron in 1974 in Sidney, Vancouver, British Columbia will be featured at the 2019 MyState Australian Wooden Boat Festival.
 Originally called the Mercator, the renamed Wright of Passage Mercator completed four Pacific Ocean crossings from Vancouver to Hong Kong and twice from Hong Kong to New Zealand.
 In […]